-Tango is based on the ideas that men and women are interdependent rather than independent, that masculinity and femininity complement rather than un-equalize the opposite sexes, that being a masculine male and a feminine female is attractive, beneficial and desirable, that the harmony of the two genders is arrived at through mutual submission and cooperation rather than confrontation and power struggle, and that love triumphs over hostility.
-While individualism and feminism focus on the individuality and independence of the individual, tango focuses on the partnership and oneness of the team.
+Tango is based on the ideas that men and women are interdependent rather than independent, that masculinity and femininity complement rather than un-equalize the opposite sexes, that being a masculine male and a feminine female is attractive, beneficial and desirable, that the harmony of the two genders is arrived at through mutual respect, submission, accommodation and cooperation rather than resentment, animosity, confrontation and power struggle, and that love triumphs over hostility.
+While individualism and feminism focus on the individuality and independence of the individual person or gender, tango focuses on the oneness and harmony of their union.
 It asks us to be friendly, submissive, humble, adaptive, cooperative, agreeable and yielding.
 Tango proves that the two sexes can form a harmonious relationship by conforming to these values.
-Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy the dance.
-(See The World Needs a different Philosophy.)
+Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy tango and the relationship with the opposite gender.
+(See The World Needs a Different Philosophy.)